-In 2012, President Barack Obama signed a bipartisan bill, the Jumpstart Our Business Startups (JOBS) Act, that will let small investors buy shares in startups in much the same way they buy shares of GE or Wal-Mart.
-The Securities and Exchange Commission is working on rules for equity crowdfunding that would allow businesses to raise as much as $1 million per year this way.
-Investors whose net worth or income is less than $100,000 could put no more than $5,000 into crowdfunded ventures each year.
-For people worth more than that, so-called accredited investors, equity crowdfunding got underway in 2014.
-They are supposed to limit themselves to putting in no more than 10 percent of income or net worth, although compliance with those rules will be up to the individual investors themselves.
-To the frustration of sites like Fundable, Crowdfunder, EarlyShares and I-Bankers Direct that emerged in anticipation of the new rules, SEC action on small investors isn’t expected till the fall of 2015 at the earliest.
-In the meantime, wealthier investors have poured money into crowdfunded real-estate ventures; Sony has used Indiegogo to crowdfund an “inventor’s kit” (and get publicity) and Taiwan has made crowdfunding startups part of its strategy to keep a step ahead of China.
+In October 2015, the U.S. Securities and Exchange Commission approved rules to allow small investors buy shares in startups in much the same way they buy shares of GE or Wal-Mart.
+The rules came three years after President Barack Obama signed a bipartisan bill, the Jumpstart Our Business Startups (JOBS) Act, meant to allow businesses to raise as much as $1 million per year this way.
+People whose income or net worth is less than $100,000 are limited to investing a maximum of $5,000 annually.
+Investors with income and net worth of $100,000 or greater can contribute as much as 10 percent of their annual income or net worth, up to a maximum of $100,000 in one year.
+The restrictions are intended to limit the downside for shareholders who take stakes in riskier companies that provide less information to investors than public companies.
+While the SEC was working on the new rules for small investors, plenty was happening in other countries and at other income levels.
+In the U.S., wealthier investors have poured money into crowdfunded real-estate ventures; Sony has used Indiegogo to crowdfund an “inventor’s kit” (and get publicity) and Taiwan has made crowdfunding startups part of its strategy to keep a step ahead of China.
 Crowdfunding also exists in the United Kingdom, but is heavily regulated.

 Securities rules exist to protect investors from themselves, and critics of crowdfunding worry that the new law puts unsophisticated shareholders at risk.
 Mercer Bullard, an associate professor at the University of Mississippi Law School, warned Congress that the law could make it “much easier for scam artists to sell unregistered securities.”
 The Act’s supporters say the old system has hurt U.S. competitiveness and slowed the economy’s recovery by making it too costly and inefficient for small businesses to raise money.
 A former chief SEC accountant, Lynn Turner, has said that leaving it up to investors to abide by the net worth requirements is “creating a real opportunity for scams and fraud and significant losses.”
 To limit that risk, some argue that background and regulatory checks should be required on company executives.
 Sherwood Neiss, principal at consultant Crowdfund Capital Advisors, said that the self-verification system shows that the SEC understands “we are moving to this collaborative culture where we use technology to enable capital formation.”